UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Using a smart power strip can help you stop electricity vampires and save energy.

-Once you identify the worst offenders in your home, you have several straightforward options to stop the drain.
+Once you identify the worst offenders in your home and weigh them on the cost versus convenience scale, you have several straightforward options to stop the drain.
 We highly recommend turning these energy-saving tips into a consistent household routine.
-Follow these actionable steps to eliminate standby power and keep your utility bills remarkably low:
+Follow these actionable steps to permanently eliminate standby power and keep your utility bills remarkably low:

-1. Unplug fully charged devices: When your smartphone, tablet, or laptop reaches 100% battery capacity, disconnect it from the wall.
-Leaving the charger plugged in wastes power and can degrade the device’s battery life over time.
+1. Unplug fully charged devices: When your smartphone, tablet, or laptop reaches 100% battery capacity, disconnect the entire charger from the wall.
+Leaving the charger plugged in wastes power through the power brick and can degrade the device’s battery life over time.

 2. Install smart power strips: Group your entertainment center or home office devices together.
-A smart power strip will automatically cut power to all peripheral devices when the main unit is turned off, saving you time and money.
+A smart power strip will automatically cut power to all peripheral devices (like monitors and soundbars) when the main control unit (like your computer or TV) is turned off, saving you time and money automatically.

-3. Disable “Instant-On” features on TVs: Dive into the main settings menu of your television and gaming consoles.
-Switching from quick-start modes to standard energy-saving modes significantly reduces background power consumption.
+3. Disable “Instant-On” features: Dive into the main settings menu of your television and gaming consoles.
+Switching from quick-start modes to standard energy-saving modes significantly reduces background power consumption without requiring you to unplug anything physically.

-4. Upgrade to ENERGY STAR® appliances: When it is finally time to replace an old, inefficient device, look for certified energy-saving options that are specifically engineered to minimize standby power waste.
+4. Upgrade to ENERGY STARยฎ certified appliances: When it is finally time to replace an old, inefficient device, look exclusively for certified energy-saving options.
+These modern appliances are specifically engineered to minimize standby power waste, drastically lowering your base vampire energy consumption so your baseline electricity load remains incredibly efficient without any extra effort.

 Investing in Energy Star-certified smart power strips is an excellent way to embrace sustainable living without having to constantly crawl behind heavy furniture to pull plugs.
-These handy tools do the thinking for you, ensuring that your home office or media room is truly off when you walk away.
-If you’re looking for more ways to cut your monthly overhead, check out our comprehensive guide on how to save on your electric bill.
+These handy tools do the heavy lifting and thinking for you, ensuring that your home office or media room is truly off when you walk away.
+If you’re looking for more comprehensive ways to cut your monthly overhead, be sure to check out our complete guide on how to save on your electric bill.

 A man uses a smart power strip to manage standby power from devices in his living room.